quaderno/quaderno-swift/README.md

 ## Credits

-QuadernoKit has been originally developed by [Eliezer Talón](https://github.com/elitalon).
+Quaderno has been originally developed by [Eliezer Talón](https://github.com/elitalon).

 ## Contact